chloejacque/listeria-recall-checker/README.md

 # Listeria Food Recall Checker 🦠

-This is a simple Python app that checks if a food item has been recalled due to the 2025 Listeria outbreak in Ireland.
+A beginner friendly Python app that checks if a food item has been recalled due to the 2025 Listeria outbreak in Ireland.

 ## 🔍 Features